SrdjaNinkovic/Coinsnap-Paywall/readme.txt

 License: GPL2
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-The Coinsnap Bitcoin Paywall plugin allows you to implement Paywall and accept Bitcoin Lightning payments for your restricted content.
+The Coinsnap Paywall plugin allows you to implement Paywall and accept Bitcoin Lightning payments for your restricted content.

 == Description ==